 For the first few minutes the relaxation music continues, once it ends, you are in a silent, dark, and sensory free hour of bliss.
 Everyone I am sure uses this time a little differently, and its recommended to give floating at least 3 goes before deciding if it is for you or not.
 On my first float I found it a little difficult to switch off, I let my mind wander to what it felt it needed to deal with, and after a while I brought my attention back to the breath and did a body scan meditation.

-Once the time is ending, the music will return, and a bell will sound when its time to move out of the float tank and back into the shower.
+Once the time is ending, the music will return, and a gentle chime will sound when its time to move out of the float tank and back into the shower.
 Post float I love a beautifully warm shower, or as my husband would say, scolding hot.
 Its 10 minutes of extra magic post float, a shower without distractions of children needing something, in a beautifully lit room.
 Only the best products are used too, my hair is always silky smooth!

 There is even a beauty station to dry your hair and do your make-up if you wish after exiting the float room and then there is the post float room perfect for a cuppa until you are ready to move back into the day to day grind.

 Clinical studies show that floating lowers brain wave states, reduces cortisol which is a stress hormone that sticks around mostly due to chronic stress.
 I will speak more thoroughly on cortisol later.
 It also increases endorphins and dopamine, which are the happy hormones.
 Plus, the high level of magnesium salts (this is what helps you float) helps to unwind tension in the body and can even help you relax for improved sleep.